maan-patel/advanced-calculator/README.md

 ## Exponents

-### For passing "args" , please follow this syntax: An array with an object with "base" & "exponenet"
+### For passing "args" , please follow this syntax: An array with an object with "base" & "exponent" as keys

 ### [{ base: 6, exponent: 3 }, { base: 3, exponent: 2 },...]